-- an overview of groundwater use in areas in or adjacent to the project area - details of any springs or outflows of groundwater - identification of intake areas for local and regional groundwater aquifiers - an assessment of the potential extent of impact caused by the project. - an assessment of baseline data from existing groundwater supply facilities (bores, wells, etc) within the proponent's current field development areas - a process and commitment for gathering baseline data from existing groundwater supply facilities (bores, wells, etc) for future field development areas.
+- an overview of groundwater use in areas in or adjacent to the project area - details of any springs or outflows of groundwater

+- identification of intake areas for local and regional groundwater aquifers - an assessment of the potential extent of impact caused by the project. - an assessment of baseline data from existing groundwater supply facilities (bores, wells, etc) within the proponent's current field development areas - a process and commitment for gathering baseline data from existing groundwater supply facilities (bores, wells, etc) for future field development areas.

-The review should include a survey of existing groundwater supply facilities.
-The information to be gathered for analysis is to include:
+A review of publicly available data on existing groundwater supply facilities should be undertaken.
+The information to be gathered for analysis should where available, include:

-- location - pumping parameters - draw down and recharge at normal pumping rates - seasonal variations (if records exist) of groundwater levels.
+- location - pumping parameters - draw down and rebound at normal pumping rates - seasonal variations (if records exist) of groundwater levels.